Jegmi/Jegmi/_posts/2024-01-24-breaking-a-large-standup-into-small-groups.md

 ## The solution for $k=2$

-For $n$ team members and $k=2$, we start out by listening the unique pairs.
-Because we care only about pairs, the diagonal is irrelevant.
-Because there is no ordering, we stick with the lower triangular matrix.
+For $n$ team members and $k=2$, we list the unique pairs.
+The diagonal is irrelevant because people are not paired with themselves.
+We keep only the lower triangular matrix because there is no order within a pair:

 |         |         |         |         |
 |---------|---------|---------|---------|